 That's why the VFW works closely with other national organizations, such as Boy Scouts of America, Citizen Corps, March of Dimes, and America's Promise-The Alliance for Youth, among others.
 USO provides VFW members with additional opportunities to volunteer in their communities and give back to our troops and their families.

-Each year VFW and Ladies Auxiliary members donate more than 11 million volunteer hours and $50 million to community service projects.
+Each year members of the VFW and its Auxiliaries donate more than 11 million volunteer hours and $50 million to community service projects.